-Elena is a Senior Lecturer in Health Services Research, specialising in applied health research related to tobacco smoking and mental health, with a particular focus on smokefree policy implementation in mental health inpatient settings.
-She was centrally involved in the development of NICE guidance and a joint Royal College of Physicians & Royal College of Psychiatrists in this area and is an active member of expert advisory groups and national partnerships related to smoking and mental health, and has recently been co-opted as topic expert on tobacco and mental health to the NICE tobacco guideline development committee.
+Much of Elena’s research to date has focused on tobacco smoking and mental health, with a particular focus on smokefree policy implementation in mental health inpatient settings.
+Elena was centrally involved in the development of NICE guidance and a joint Royal College of Physicians & Royal College of Psychiatrists report in this area and is an active member of expert advisory groups and national partnerships related to smoking and mental health, and has recently been co-opted as topic expert on tobacco and mental health to the NICE tobacco guideline development committee.
 She leads the Tobacco and Mental Health research theme and chairs the University’s interdisciplinary Tobacco Research Group.

 Elena will be very happy to discuss potential for supervision in any area related to her research interests.